jmkim93/Temporal-Scattering/README.md

-## Unidirectional scattering with spatial homogeneity using photonic time disorder
+## Unidirectional scattering with spatial homogeneity using corelated photonic time disorder

 This repository contains codes for the numerical analysis and the data visualization in preprint [arXiv:2208.11884](https://arxiv.org/abs/2208.11884), which is to be published in Nature Physics (2023).